PrismLibrary/Prism/docs/WPF/04-Modules.md

 To learn more about modularity in Prism, see the Modularity with MEF for WPF QuickStart or the Modularity with Unity for WPF QuickStart.
 For more information about the QuickStarts, see .

-For information about the modularity features that can be extended in the Prism Library, see in .
+For information about the modularity features that can be extended in the Prism Library, see [Modules](Appendix-D-Extending-Prism.md/#modules) in [Extending Prism](Appendix-D-Extending-Prism.md).